semgrep/semgrep-docs/README.md

 1. Clone the repo.
 2. Install: `yarn install`.
 3. There are two options to run the docs locally:
-    A. Enter `yarn dev` and then go to `<http://localhost:3000/>`.
+    1. Enter `yarn dev` and then go to `<http://localhost:3000/>`.
 This option is for contributors and writers.
-    B. Enter `yarn start` and then go to: `<http://localhost:3000/>`.
+    2. Enter `yarn start` and then go to: `<http://localhost:3000/>`.
 This option is for displaying an accurate preview of the live documentation.It runs a script that replaces certain identifiers with code or file templates.
 These replacements ensure that certain code or file templates are up-to-date.

 ## Preview production build